Configuration

 import parsl

 The load statement can happen after Apps are defined but must occur before tasks are started.
+Loading the Config object within context manager like with is recommended for implicit cleaning of DFK on exiting the context manager

 The Config object may not be used again after loaded.
 Consider a configuration function if the application will shut down and re-launch the DFK.